liferay/liferay-docs/discover/portal/articles/03-advanced-web-content-management/09-creating-teams-for-advanced-site-membership-management.markdown

 and *User Groups* can be done in the *Site Memberships* portlet, which is also located in the Users tab.
 You can visit the
 [User Management](/discover/portal/-/knowledge_base/6-2/user-management)
-chapter for more information on how these site memberships.
+chapter for more information on how these site memberships work.
 Finally, click the *Add Team* button.

 ![Figure 3.26: Creating teams within your site can foster teamwork and collaboration, as team permissions enable team members to access the same resources and perform the same types of tasks.](../../images/01-creating-a-team.png)